keycloak/keycloak/README.md

 Or to build a specific guide run:

     mvn clean install -f GUIDE_DIR

+By default an archive version of the documentation is built.
+To build a latest build run:

+    mvn clean install -Dlatest

 You can then view the documentation by opening GUIDE_DIR/target/generated-docs/index.html.